 What Is a Kneebar?

-A kneebar is a leg-aimed attack that tends to put some pressure on the knee by pulling the leg and pushing the joint to the opposite side, causing knee hyperextension.
+A kneebar is a leg-aimed attack that tends to pressure the knee by pulling the leg and pushing the joint to the opposite side, causing knee hyperextension.

 How Do You Do a Kneebar?